umit-iace/tool-libs/README.md

 \todo fix description

 The Kernel provides scheduling for regularly recurring tasks.
-It provides an interface for the application to register itself, and has only two immutables: its `@tick` method must be called every millisecond, and the `idle` method should be implemented by the platform to not burn through unnecessary cycles.
+It provides an interface for the application to register itself, and has only two invariants: its `@tick` method must be called every millisecond, and the `idle` method should be implemented by the platform to not burn through unnecessary cycles.